tdesserich/EFA-portfolio/README.md

 - `gulp dev` runs both the serve and sass commands.
 Watches for changes in any of those files.

 ## Reading
-Extra reading for getting started with CSS fonts and sizing.
+Extra reading for getting started with CSS centering.
- * [Fonts - CSS Tricks](https://css-tricks.com/almanac/properties/f/font-size/ ) - Great read on em, px, rem, and a bunch of other font items.
+ * [Centering - CSS Tricks](https://css-tricks.com/centering-css-complete-guide/) - Good read on centering elements.
+ * [Bootstrap Example](https://getbootstrap.com/docs/4.0/examples/album/) - The Jumbotron starter was influenced by Bootstrap 4's album example.
+Be aware that we're using Bootstrap 3.